github/docs/content/code-security/dependabot/dependabot-alerts/viewing-and-updating-dependabot-alerts.md

 For supported languages, {% data variables.product.prodname_dependabot %} automatically detects whether you use a vulnerable function and adds the label "Vulnerable call" to affected alerts.
 You can use this information in the {% data variables.product.prodname_dependabot_alerts %} view to triage and prioritize remediation work more effectively.

+{% note %}

+**Note:** During the beta release, this feature is available only for new Python advisories created *after* April 14, 2022, and for a subset of historical Python advisories.
+GitHub is working to backfill data across additional historical Python advisories, which are added on a rolling basis.
+Vulnerable calls are highlighted only on the {% data variables.product.prodname_dependabot_alerts %} pages.

+{% endnote %}

 ![Screenshot showing an alert with the "Vulnerable call" label](/assets/images/help/repository/dependabot-alerts-vulnerable-call-label.png)

 You can filter the view to show only alerts where {% data variables.product.prodname_dependabot %} detected at least one call to a vulnerable function using the `has:vulnerable-calls` filter in the search field.